D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Design

 \Cref{qscoreframework} shows the overall procedure of \syss.
-As a reward function, \syss takes three inputs: the original decompiled code, $o_g$, the original binary, $bin$, and a candidate refinement from the policy model, $o_i$, and outputs a comprehensive score $r_i$ reflecting both accuracy and readability of $o_i$.
-Formally, $r_i$ is defined as follows:
+As a code quality assessment function, \syss takes three inputs: a candidate code waiting for evaluation, $o_i$, its original binary, $bin$, and its original decompiled code from the decompiler, $o_g$, and outputs an absolute score $r_i$ reflecting both the accuracy and readability of $o_i$.

-Within the above equation, $X_{pen}$ represents the penalty score because of error $X$, and $R_{Y}$ represents the reward return from each specific check in field $Y$.
-Note that, following our principle, we also define: